 - Change in the appearance of the eyes (usually staring or bulging eyes)

 - A feeling of grittiness in the eyes or excessive dryness in the eyes

 - Intolerance of bright lights

 - Swelling or feeling of fullness in upper or lower eyelids

 - Redness of the lids and eyes

 - Pain in or behind the eye, especially when looking up, down or sideways

 - Difficulty moving the eyes

-If you have puffy eyelids and skin around and under the eyes and you have a severely under-active thyroid, this is probably not TED.
-It should improve once you are adequately treated with levothyroxine.
+If you have puffy eyelids and puffy skin around and under the eyes and you have a severely underactive thyroid, this is probably not TED.
+It should improve once you are adequately treated with levothyroxine (thyroid hormone replacement treatment).

-TED can sometimes be difficult to diagnose and patients may be treated for conjunctivitis, allergy or hay-fever for months before the diagnosis is made.
-The clues that the diagnosis may be TED rather than the above are:
+TED can sometimes be difficult to diagnose and patients may be treated for other conditions such as conjunctivitis, allergy or hayfever months before the diagnosis is made.
+The signs that the diagnosis may be TED rather than any of these conditions are: